soulverteam/SoulverCore/README.md

 SoulverCore is localized into German, Russian, and simplified Chinese.

+## Swift Package Manager Support

+Xcode 12 and later lets you integrate SoulverCore into your project using the Swift Package Manager.

+In Xcode, go File > Swift Packages > Add Package Dependency and paste in the URL of this repository (https://github.com/soulverteam/SoulverCore).

 ## Carthage Support

 SoulverCore supports [Carthage](https://github.com/Carthage/Carthage).
 Add the following binary dependency to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile):